 FIRST DAY PAYMENT

-An initial payment of at least $100.00 per student is to be paid by September682019123, 2006.
-At the time the $100.00/student is paid, each family shall sign a tuition/fee agreement outlining the family’s plan for making tuition payments on the remainder of the bill.EFT
+An initial payment of at least $100.00 per student is to be paid on or before September6, 2019.
+Each family shall sign a tuition/fee agreement outlining the family’s plan for making tuition payments on the remainder of the bill.
+Regular automatic EFT withdrawals may be arranged and are encouraged

 GOOD SHEPHERD SCHOLARSHIP PROGRAM